Communication Science and Disorders

 Florida State University has approved American Sign Language as a substitute for a foreign language for the Bachelor of Arts (BA) degree.
 The sequence of American Sign Language courses includes: Beginning ASL (ASL 1140C), Intermediate ASL (ASL 2150C), and Advanced ASL (ASL 2160C).
 ASL courses may not be taken for a Satisfactory/Unsatisfactory (S/U) or Pass/Fail (P/F) grade.
 These courses may not be available to non-Communication Science and Disorders majors every semester.

-Students with previous experience with ASL may wish to take a placement exam administered by a non-affiliated third party.
-Students interested in pursuing this option should contact the academic office at (850) 644-2253 for a copy of the current placement exam policy.
+Students with previous experience with ASL may wish to take a competency exam administered by a non-affiliated third party.
+Students interested in pursuing this option should contact the academic office at (850) 644-2253 for a copy of the current competency exam policy.
 Students will not earn University credits for ASL coursework they need not complete.
-The school does not offer a degree in education of the Deaf nor in sign language interpretation.
+The School does not offer a degree in education of the Deaf nor in sign language interpretation.

 Students enrolled in programs of the School of Communication Science and Disorders at Florida State University are provided unique experiences because of the learning environment.
 The school is in the College of Communication and Information, which provides numerous collateral educational experiences.
 The L.L.
 Schendel Speech and Hearing Clinic is the primary teaching and research laboratory for students and faculty and provides comprehensive, multidisciplinary evaluation and treatment services to persons in the community and region with communication disorders.
 The newly renovated Warren Building has space for a variety of specialized functions including videotape laboratories, diagnostic audiology instrumentation, sound isolation rooms, non-speech systems, and a complement of other clinical resources for clinical instruction and delivery of clinical services.